rajashree27/ThemeToggler-GoogleExtension/README.md

 3. Kaustubh Badve

 ## Extension Details:
-    Extension DOne During hackthon which help user to choose scrren apperance according to its use.
+    Extension DOne During hackthon which help user to choose screen apperance according to its use.

 ## Tech Stack and features
 - Js